Wondering what are the worst jobs for introverts? Check out this list and the best career alternatives to these jobs.

 Thankfully, you can still show your skills and passions through blogging.
 Unlike creating content on YouTube, blogging allows you to express yourself through written content (plus some media like photos and videos).

-Income potential: varies, but a lot of bloggers consider blogging as an online business that earns them a lucrative income.
+Income potential: varies, but many bloggers consider blogging an online business that earns them a lucrative income.

 Interested?
 Check out my guide on how to start a blog and make money ($10,000 per month) as a beginner!